 In 2015, Coinbase became the first licensed U.S. Bitcoin exchange.
 The approval by regulators let the exchange to expand in 24 jurisdictions in the U.S. Five years after its inception, Coinbase is now the world’s largest Bitcoin exchange serving a total of 32 countries.

-It is a go-to exchange for anyone who is new to Bitcoin.
+It is the go-to exchange for anyone who is new to Bitcoin.
 The company has invested a lot of time and money to make the user experience smooth.
 Their banking partnerships allow transactions to be made via EFT payment, ACH / SWIFT / SEPA transfers.

 Accepted Payment Methods